socs-kul/socs-kul.github.io/_exercises/3-functions-stack.md

 # First steps towards common calling conventions

 > :bulb: TL;DR: The official *calling conventions* are [here on the official RISC-V website](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf).
-You can also find the short version on the [RISC-V card](/files/riscv-card.pdf) that you will have access to in the exam.
+You can also find the short version on the [RISC-V card](/files/riscv-card.pdf) that you will have access to during the tests.

 If the above explanation did not fully click for you yet, don't worry.
 Let's go step by step and understand why conventions are useful and help us write code that can be used across programs and teams.
 Let's take a look at the partial assembly code below.
 We already created a `main` and a `sum` label: